rxian/stock-matcher/README.md

 |        |      |      |       |      |     |        |            |
 |        |      |      |       |      |     |        |            |
 |        |      |      |       |      |     |        |            |

+For the purposes of our first checkpoint, we will start with 100 days of historical data.